angular/router/docs/content/configuration.md

 ];
 ```

-## Sibling Viewports
+## Sibling Outlets

-You can configure multiple viewports on the same path like this:
+You can configure multiple outlets on the same path like this:

 ```js
 MyController.$routeConfig = [